Baudin999/Baudin999.github.io/_posts/2015-10-16-the-mind-of-code.md

 even ASP.NET although I doubt it would pass the test seeing how it has grown and has become convoluted.
 You can use Amber or ReactJS or Angular 2.0 or even Knockout for parts of your frontend.
 Express can be replaces by Hapi and MongoDB can be swapped out for CouchDB, RavenDB or you can go into the future with Neo4j.
 The point is that within the philosophy of the MEAN stack these changes are allowed.
-It is an acronym which for me has nothing to do with what the acronym stands for.
+It is an acronym which for me has nothing to do with what the acronym means, but with what the acronym stands for.

 The promise the MEAN stack brings is something which you see applied in every part of the industry's culture.
 We get more open, less afraid to fail.
-Performance is something to which you aspire and we actually have heroes now.
-Fail fast is an actual term and Open Source is no longer something for hippies but an actual methodology which seems to mimic natural selection and evolution is such a beautiful way that most people are convinced it will be the way forward.
+Performance is something to which you aspire and we actually have heroes now, people we try to live up to. *Fail fast* is an actual term and *Open Source* is no longer something for hippies but an actual methodology which seems to mimic natural selection and evolution in such a beautiful way that most people are convinced it will be the way forward.

 ## Really?
 You've got to be kidding!

 No I'm not.
 I've been a .NET developer for ten years.
 Before that I was a VB6 developer.
 Only now, with the MEAN stack philosophy, have I found the way which makes me happy.
-I can get everything done in less time, higher quality and better deployment possibilities.
+I can get everything done in less time, higher quality and better deployment and development possibilities.

-Without having gone into the technical details of the MEAN stack I hope I've given you an insight into the mind of the programmer and I hope I've been able to show you how the MEAN stack changed my professional life.

 The MEAN stack is a promise of change to come and gives inspiration to everyone involved; change *can* happen.
 Gone are the days of imperialistic companies and monolithic applications and welcome are the Spotify cultures, the Yahoo structures and of course Google.
 Even Microsoft is embracing this philosophy and this is saying a lot!

+Without having gone into the technical details of the MEAN stack I hope I've given you an insight into the mind of the programmer and I hope I've been able to show you how the MEAN stack changed my professional life.
-Thank you for reading this article and I can wholeheartedly advice you to try it out for yourself, you'll be amazed at what changes will arise!
+Thank you for reading this article and I can wholeheartedly advice you to try "the MEAN stack" out for yourselves, you'll be amazed at what changes will arise!

 Carlos Kelkboom